 Because we see it day-in and day-out, we tend to overlook it.
-And yet, it's a fascinating disease, and apart antibiotics/vaccines, anti-hypertensives are the single most important therapy contributing to rising life expectancies.
-As such, if there is one disease to know, and know well, it's hypertension.
-But management is more nuanced than following the national guidelines and prescribing the same handful of agents.
-It's about understanding the natural history, appreciating differences among agents in the same class, and tailoring blood pressure targets to individual patients rather than uniformly adhering to national guidelines.

-I've created this free, bi-weekly e-newsletter as a non-commercial medium to convey key aspects of the disease to other physicians.
-Each issue is concise, summarizing one seminal paper and underscoring one key concept.
-Every newsletter ends with a "clinical perspective" that will change the management of the next case you see.

-Email me with questions Or Via Twitter: @ConceptsInHTN

-Current page | Because we see it day-in and day-out, we tend to overlook it.
 Apart antibiotics and vaccines, anti-hypertensives are the single most important therapy contributing to rising life expectancies.
 As such, if there is one disease to know, and know well, it's hypertension.
 But evaluation and management are more nuanced than simply checking an office reading and prescribing the same handful of agents.
 It's about understanding pulse pressures, integrating home blood pressure monitoring, and tailoring agent selection and blood pressure targets to individual patients rather than uniformly adhering to national guidelines.

 I've created this free monthly e-newsletter as a non-commercial, spam-free medium to convey key aspects of the disease to other physicians.
 Each issue is concise, summarizing one seminal paper and underscoring one key concept.
 Every newsletter ends with a "clinical perspective" that will change the management of the next case you see.

 Email me with questions Or Via Twitter: @ConceptsInHTN